-This approach does not contradict the quantum understanding of interatomic interactions which suggests that for a fixed position of ions, the solution of the Schrodinger equation for electrons have a ground state with the energy which depends in a very complex way on the position of the ions and, thus, does not allow simple parametrization of the force field in terms of the ion coordinates.
-Recently these difficulties have been addressed by the machine learning \cite{Behler2021} in which the force field is learned from an extensive data base of sample of solutions for typical ionic configuration.
-However, machine learning does not provide us with a simple physical interpretation of the interatomic interactions.
-The maximum valence model, on the other hand, provides a simple cartoon interpretation of this mechanism if we postulate that the changes in the density in a very small vicinity of atoms limited to a length of a covalent bond or a hydrogen bond leads to drastic effects on longer range interatomic interaction.
+This approach does not contradict the quantum understanding of inter-atomic interactions which suggests that for a fixed position of ions, the solution of the Schrodinger equation for electrons has a ground state with the energy which depends in a very complex way on the position of the ions and, thus, does not allow simple parametrization of the force field in terms of the ion coordinates.
+Recently these difficulties were addressed by the machine learning \cite{Behler2021} in which the force field is learned from an extensive data base of sample solutions for typical ionic configuration.
+However, machine learning does not provide us with a simple physical interpretation of the inter-atomic interactions.
+The maximum valence model, on the other hand, provides a simple cartoon interpretation of this mechanism if we postulate that the changes in the density in a very small vicinity of atoms limited to a length of a covalent bond or a hydrogen bond leads to drastic effects on longer range inter-atomic interactions.
 In the case of hydrogen, the pioneering quantum calculations of Wigner and Huntington \cite{Wigner1935} suggested that at high density the energy of the metallic lattice is lower than the energy of the molecular lattice.
-In other words, at high densities H$_2$ dimers disassociate due to a steric effect; i.e., the electron shells of H$_2$ dimers are getting larger than the intermolecular distances.
-This steric repulsion is expected to happen not only for the case of hydrogen but also for other molecular liquids with higher valence.
-Similar argumets may be applied to the case of water.
-It was found experimentally that, at high densities when the fifth neighbors are being pushed into the first coordination shell of a molecule, hydrogen bonds bifurcate and the energy of the bifurcated bonds are roughly half of the energy of the straight bonds\cite{Giguere1984}.
-Essentially this implies that the shells of the atoms with coordination number 4 become impenetrable for a fifth intruder at low temperatures.
+In other words, at high densities, H$_2$, dimers disassociate due to a steric effect; i.e., the electron shells of H$_2$ dimers are getting larger than the intermolecular distances.
+This steric repulsion is expected to happen not only for the case of hydrogen but also for other molecular liquids with higher valences.
+Similar arguments may be applied to the case of water.
+It was found experimentally that, at high densities, when the fifth neighbor is being pushed into the first coordination shell of a molecule, hydrogen bonds bifurcate and the energy of the bifurcated bonds is roughly half of the energy of the straight bonds~\cite{Giguere1984}.
+Essentially, this implies that the shells of the atoms with coordination number 4 become impenetrable for a fifth intruder at low temperatures.